Adebowaleodu/Dashboard-with-PowerBi/README.md

-Pie chart showing sum of sales by region, Stacked-column chart showing sum of sales by sub-category, Line chart showing sum of sales by year, quarter, month and region, Map shwoing sum of sales by state.
+Pie chart showing sum of sales by region, Stacked-column chart showing sum of sales by sub-category, Line chart showing sum of sales by year, quarter, month and region, Map showing sum of sales by state.
 Four cards displaying total profit, total sales, total discount and total quantity and a scroller that shows profits per states.